Takeshi Kamura

-Takeshi Kamura (嘉村健士, Kamura Takeshi) is a Japanese badminton player.
+Takeshi Kamura (嘉村健士, Kamura Takeshi) is a Japanese former badminton player.
 He was selected to join the national team in 2013 and retired in 2021.
 Kamura was part of the national team that won the 2014 Thomas Cup.
 He captured his first Superseries title at the 2016 Hong Kong Open, and reached a career high of world number 2 in the men's doubles partnered with Keigo Sonoda in January 2017.

 Kamura won the silver medal at the 2018 World Championships and a bronze in 2017.
 In the continental level, he helped the national team to win the 2017 Asia Mixed Team Championships, and he also collected a silver and three bronze medals in the individual men's doubles event.
 He competed at the 2014 and 2018 Asian Games.

+Early life

+Childhood and junior high school

+Kamura was born on 14 February 1990 in Saga Prefecture, Japan, and grew up in Karatsu with his parents and a younger brother.
+Both of his parents played badminton, and he took up the sport at the age of six.
+He later recalled that he had been hitting shuttlecocks since he was old enough to stand.
+His childhood training included running in the mountains.

+Kamura attended Nagamatsu Elementary School in Karatsu.
+In the second grade, he joined the local Nanayama Monkeys badminton club, where he was coached by Fumio Enjoji.
+Enjoji later recalled that Kamura was small and lacked physical strength at the time, but had good technique and maintained a positive attitude during demanding training sessions.
+As a fifth-grader, Kamura made his first appearance at the All-Japan Elementary School Championships and finished third in boys' doubles, a result he repeated the following year.

+He then attended Karatsu Municipal First Junior High School, where he combined badminton with his studies, earning the highest marks in every subject.
+In 2004, in his third year, he won the Kyushu regional doubles title and qualified for the National Junior High School Championships in both the team and individual events, finishing third in doubles.